 Hi Seana here, with my keen swimmer’s cap on.
-I’m very excited about a new book which is just about to hit the shelves:
+I’m very excited about this fab book.

 This would make a fantastic present for any Sydney family.
 I know I will be using it to explore new places; who doesn’t love to swing over a water hole or float lazily down a river.

-Sally has put together a post just for blog readers, with her handpicked selection of five of the best unique spots that will delight Sydney families.
+Author Sally Tertini has put together a post just for blog readers, with her handpicked selection of five of the best unique spots that will delight Sydney families.
 Take it away Sally!

 Wild swimming is swimming for pleasure in natural waters.

 If you’re a parent who loves wild swimming you need not be limited by your nippers, because wild swimming isn’t just good for adults, but kids too.

 Together you can share in the fun of exploring new places, get out as a family and enjoy Sydney’s beaches, sea baths, rivers and lagoons.